JamesWoolfenden/terraform-gcp-storage/README.md

 ## Permissions

-I got this error when I was making this project, your service acccount will need the permissions, I added Cloud Storage Admin.
+This being GCP you'll get this error when was making this project, your service acccount will need these permissions, Included in the "Cloud Storage Admin" role.

 ```error
  examplea@examplea.iam.gserviceaccount.com does not have storage.buckets.create access to project XXXXXX, forbidden